 Click a thumbnail to see its larger version and description.

 A Crazy 3x3x3 where some of the six circles move together with the surrounding layer and some not.
-One of a series of eight variants named after the solar systems eight planets.

 - Inventor: Daqing Bao

 - Mechanism: Crazy 3x3x3

 - Year: 2010

 - Original Price: $19.80 USD

 This puzzle is part of series of eight variants, all named after the eight planets of the solar system.
 At first they look identical to the Crazy 3x3x3 aka Circle 3x3x3 but the differences become visible when the variants are mixed up: On some sides the pieces within the circles move together with the surrounding layer, on others they do not.
 These differences are achieved with different face pieces connected to cores identical to every varaint.